 How it Works

 While conventional zoning focuses on separating land uses – such as residential, commercial and industrial – it does little to encourage an integrated approach to development.
 Form Based Codes help regulate land development by setting careful and clear controls on building form, rather than focusing strictly on types of land use.
-It’s similar to the urban design guidelines we have for many of Arlington’s planning areas, except Form Based Codes are regulatory in nature.
+It’s similar to the urban design guidelines we have for many of Arlington’s planning areas, except Form Based Codes are regulatory.

 The Pike is one of Arlington’s planning corridors that’s targeted for denser development than exists today.
-However, the community wanted something different than the high-rise developments that characterize the Rosslyn-Ballston Corridor.
+However, the community wanted something different than the high-rise developments that characterize the Rosslyn-Ballston and U.S. 1 metro corridors.
 Instead, the plans endorsed by community stakeholders call for mid-rise, mixed-use buildings with up to six stories along the Pike frontage, and lower buildings to ease heights into the adjacent neighborhoods.
 Taller heights, some up to 10-, 12- and 14-stories are possible in the east and western ends of the Pike as allowed by the Neighborhoods Form Based Code.
 Preservation of two large and important examples of Arlington’s garden apartment heritage is envisioned in the heart of Columbia Pike.

 FBC Advisory Working Group